PrestaShop/docs/src/content/1.7/contribute/contribution-guidelines/pull-requests.md

 {{% notice tip %}}
 **Think about tests!**

-Including automated tests (unit, integration or functional) that verify your changes can singificantly increase the chances that your Pull Request is accepted.
+Including automated tests (unit, integration or functional) that verify your changes can significantly increase the chances that your Pull Request is accepted.
 {{% /notice %}}

+### Possible impacts

+PrestaShop's QA team will not only verify the right behavior of your change but also verify that other related parts of the software are still working as expected.
+For example modifying a CSS class can disrupt the display of all the web pages which rely on it.
+Please mention all the impacts you are aware of that need to be checked in order to help QA team find and verify all of them.